Admin Interface

 Security

 Admin calls are authenticated using a bearer token that Miren generates for your app.
-Your app receives this token via the ADMIN_TOKEN environment variable.
+Your app receives this token via the ADMIN_TOKEN environment variable and must validate it on every request.

 func authMiddleware(token string, next http.Handler) http.Handler {